nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-12-06-goldeneye.md

 ![screenshot8](../assets/images/goldeneye/screenshot8.png)

-*A list of POP3 commands can be found [here](https://book.hacktricks.xyz/pentesting/pentesting-pop).*
+*(A list of POP3 commands can be found [here](https://book.hacktricks.xyz/pentesting/pentesting-pop))*

-Let's try to reuse boris's credentials from earlier.
+Let's try to reuse boris's credentials from earlier to login into his inbox:

 ```
 // in POP3